Beit Einun: Classical period

-Several ossuaries dated to the 1st century CE have been found at Beit Einun.
-A number of them bear inscriptions in Aramaic and Greek, and one bears an inscription in Hebrew with the word "Israel".
+At Beit Einun, six burial caves were discovered, containing several ossuaries dating back to the 1st century CE.
+One of them bears an inscription in Hebrew with the word "Israel".

+Several scholars suggest that the presence of the name Selacus on one of the ossuaries, which may incorporate the theophoric element "Qos", indicates the existence of a Judaized Edomite community there during the Late Roman period, several generations after the Second Temple's destruction.
+While these individuals had adopted Jewish customs, they still preserved a distinct identity separate from ethnic Jews.

 Byzantine period

 The site became populated during Byzantine rule of Palestine, and ceramics from that period has been found.
 Three churches were built near the center of the town sometime between the 5th and 6th centuries.
 The wall construction indicates rebuilding of the church in the Crusader period.
 Excavations have revealed a mosaic floor in the main hall of the church from the Byzantine period.
 It is a part of a complex building in which living quarters and storage rooms, as well as water cisterns were found.
 Other remains from this time period include two water cisterns, two wine-presses and several tombs.